Olena Stepaniv

-Olena Ivanivna Stepaniv (Оле́на Іванівна Степа́нів; 7 December 1892 – 11 July 1963; also Olena Iwaniwna Stepaniw, Yelena Ivanovna Stepaniv, and Olena Stepaniw-Daschkewytsch) was an Austro-Hungarian and Ukrainian soldier, public figure and economist.
+Olena Ivanivna Stepaniv (Оле́на Іванівна Степа́нів; 7 December 1892 – 11 July 1963; also Olena Iwaniwna Stepaniw and Olena Stepaniw-Dachkevitch) was an Austro-Hungarian and Ukrainian soldier, public figure and economist.
 She is popularly known as the first female officer in the Ukrainian army.

 Life

-Stepaniv was born in Vyshnivchyk, Austria-Hungary (now Ukraine) in 1892.
+Stepaniv was born in Vyshnivchyk, Austria-Hungary (now Lviv Raion, Lviv Oblast, Ukraine) in 1892.
 In 1912, she attended a meeting organised by Konstantyna Malytska for the "Women's Committee" in Lviv to prepare for war.
-Others at the meeting were Olena Zalizniak, Maria Biletska and Olha Basarab.
+Others at the meeting were Olena Zalizniak, Mariia Biletska and Olha Basarab.
 They recommended that the money raised from the "National Combat Fund" be used to fund the Ukrainian Sich Riflemen.

 During the First World War she was a student at Lviv University.
 While still a student she was given the command of a platoon.
 She claimed that she joined the Ukrainian Sich Riflemen by dressing as a man.
 Her disguise was spotted and it was debated as to whether she should be detained; she was saved when Volodymyr Starosolsky intervened and persuaded the recruiters to enroll her.
 Some of these details changed when she retold the story.
 It has been estimated that only 34 Ukrainian women made it to the front including Stepaniv and her friend Hanna Dmyterko.

 Stepaniv was also present at the battle for Makivka with the Legion of Ukrainian Sich Riflemen and was rewarded by being promoted to second lieutenant and awarded a medal for bravery.
 She became the best-known female Ukrainian soldier.
 The women soldiers were reported on internationally, and postcards of them were distributed, but it was Stepaniv who gained the greatest profile.
 Ferenc Molnár, a journalist and playwright, reported seeing women sharp shooters serving alongside men, wearing uniforms and gaining medals and promotions.
 According to one source, Stepaniv, Sofia Halechko and Iryna Kuz were the first women to fight on equal terms with men in the 20th century, but another source cites other examples.